-Making all the arrangements for your beautiful wedding ceremony is enough.
+Making all the arrangements for your beautiful wedding ceremony is not enough.
 Your marriage won't be legal unless you get it registered.
 This is a common procedure, which has to be followed by everyone.
 Find out how you can get a marriage certificate both before and after the ceremony.
 It is a rule that all the marriages have to be registered whether you are having a wedding ceremony or not.

 If a marriage is not registered it is not considered valid during legal procedures such as, applying for a joint home loan.
 You could also be fined for not registering your marriage.
 A marriage certificate is an important proof, in case there are some problems between you and your spouse in the future and a legal action needs to be taken.